Screen Salvation

 As I wrap up, I find a need to pray for friends, who have new needs that have arisen since the start of this notebook.
 For one dear friend, my oldest, there is the ongoing battle with grief; some prayers have been answered, but so much more is needed; I need to reach out.
 For another, there is need for prayers for a loved one, struggling with a new diagnosis.
 These issues loom large, and they dominate the “time.”
 The Holy Spirit must lift us beyond such times, but the times must be passed through too.
 It’s hard to think of the sweet spot, when there’s such bitterness.
 The problem with the Holy Spirit is that it is never focused on the “times”; it’s always focused on the “beyond”—on itself, essentially.
 That’s a good focus, but it doesn’t ease our current pains.

 Where am I now, as Burke might say?
 Seriously, where am I?
 What year is it?
 It’s certainly no longer April 11, 2024, 8:19 AM.
-Have I been healed from my unease—about politics, about family and friends, about my prospects, about the environment?
+Have I been healed from my unease—about politics, about family and friends, about my prospects, about the environment, about those defenseless children?

 I hope, in the intervening time between this April 11, 2024 moment and this reading of the moment, I’ve been able to achieve some “progress,” some local remedies, some Holy Spirit peace.
 There’s a time for all that, and a goodness in the satisfactions of a “job well done”—that little piece of Holy Spirit finishedness that comes down on us in random snippets throughout our days.
 Let us collect such moments.
 Let us reside in smiles and small satisfactions, as we hold at bay the crisis ever looming.
 Summer vacation beckons.
 But I do have that one more week of notebook.